pyenv/pyenv/README.md

 file named `.rbenv-version`.
 For backwards compatibility, rbenv will read a local version specified in an `.rbenv-version` file, but a `.ruby-version` file in the same directory will take precedence.

+### rbenv global ###

+Sets the global version of Ruby to be used in all shells by writing the version name to the `~/.rbenv/version` file.
+This version can be overridden by an application-specific `.ruby-version` file, or by setting the `RBENV_VERSION` environment variable.

+    $ rbenv global 1.8.7-p352

+The special version name `system` tells rbenv to use the system Ruby (detected by searching your `$PATH`).

+When run without a version number, `rbenv global` reports the currently configured global version.

 ### rbenv shell ###